drewpyun/MQTT-SFTP/README.md

 Mosquitto (Can run on Windows/MacOS but primarily tested and documented for Linux)

 ## Setup
-An SSH FTP (SFTP) server must first be created. q1
+1) An SSH FTP (SFTP) server must first be created.
+2) Keypairs must then be generated for the IoT device, SFTP server, and the MQTT broker.
+3) Enable Public Key authentication on the SFTP server.
+4) Setup the MQTT broker.

 ## Installation